 Drones, like other high-tech products, change often.
 With every new model, there’s some incentive to upgrade.
 And selling your current drone is a good way to gather up some scratch to buy that new model.
-Just remember that selling can involve a fair amount of work.
-There are some steps you need to take before you are ready to sell your old drone.

 If you are upgrading from one DJI drone to another, the easiest option for your old drone is to use the company’s Trade Up service.
 A lightly used Mavic Air will net you about $200 in store credits toward the purchase of a new Mavic Air 2, for instance.
 You could probably get more on a site like eBay.
 Just know that there will be more work in getting the product ready and dealing with buyers.

 If you don’t go the Trade Up route, follow these seven steps to get your drone ready for sale.

 If you have only a very small drone, like the DJI Mavic Mini, you can skip this step.
 But any drone weighing over 0.55 pounds requires that the owner register with the FAA.
 As a recreational pilot, you are actually registering yourself, not the specific drone.
 Once you got the registration number, you will have affixed it to the outside of your drone somehow.
 You don’t have to cancel the registration itself, just remove the number from the drone you are selling.

 Your photos and videos are your property.
 Keep them that way and protect your privacy by making sure to format the SD card, if you plan on including it with your drone.
 (And it’s a good idea to include a card.
 Buyer’s value complete packages.)
 For good measure, follow these steps: Format the card, then record a few new images, then format a second time.